BenMcLean/Baron-Von-Evil/README.md

 # Running the program

+You can run it in modern web browsers via EM-DOSBOX here: https://dl.dropboxusercontent.com/u/81214875/EVILMAZE/evilmaze.html

 Modern Windows systems can run the QB64 version, "EVILMAZE - QB64.exe"

 MS-DOS systems (including DOSBOX) can run the QB 4.5 version, "EVILMAZE.EXE"